-Ankle PAILs and RAILs are a form of isometric loading to help with range of motion and require no equipment and can be added into your pre-squat warm up.
+Ankle PAILs and RAILs are a form of isometric loading to help with range of motion and require no equipment, and can be added to your pre-squat warm-up.

-In a lunged position you will bend your front ankle to its limit without letting the heel lift off, and then press into the ground with your foot as firmly as possible.
-The second portion of the drill is done by then “pull” your toes up towards your shins.
+In a lunged position, you will bend your front ankle to its limit without letting the heel lift and then press into the ground with your foot as firmly as possible.
+The second portion of the drill is done by “pulling” your toes up towards your shins.
 Between each hold, rock your ankle and sink into a new range of motion and hold.

 8. Squat Hold with Barbell on Knees

-Coming down into a deep squat with a barbell resting just above your knees can be a great way to practice the deep squatted position and stretch your ankles.
+Coming down into a deep squat with a barbell resting just above your knees can be a great way to practice the deep squat position and stretch your ankles.